Prestige Payment Systems Reviews & Complaints

 Equipment Lease Terms 48 Month (locked)

-The standard Prestige Payment Systems contract (available below) is a three-year agreement with an undefined early termination fee, a $150 PCI compliance fee, a $50 annual fee, a $15 monthly “help desk” fee, a $10 monthly statement fee, and either tiered or interchange-plus pricing.
-Some merchant complaints state that the company’s standard early termination fee is $250.
-Among the company’s many merchant agreements is a flat rate of 3.25% plus $0.09.
+The standard Prestige Payment Systems contract entails a three-year agreement with various fees.
+These include an undefined early termination fee, a $150 PCI compliance fee, a $50 annual fee, a $15 monthly “help desk” fee, and a $10 monthly statement fee, alongside either tiered or interchange-plus pricing.
+While some complaints mention a $250 early termination fee, the company’s merchant agreements may also feature a flat rate of 3.25% plus $0.09.
+Additionally, the company leases terminals through First Data Global Leasing, with lease terms typically spanning 48 months and costing up to $77 monthly.
+However, most terminals can be purchased upfront for under $500.
+Merchants are encouraged to check out our list of the providers with the best merchant services.

 Virtual Terminal and Payment Gateway Pricing